Kandahar: Tourism

-The Chilzina is a rock-cut chamber above the plain at the end of the rugged chain of mountains forming the western defence of Kandahar's Old City.
-This is here that Ashoka's Kandahar Bilingual Rock Inscription was found.
-Forty steps, about, lead to the chamber, which is guarded by two chained lions, defaced, and inscribed with an account of Mughal conquest.
-The rugged cliffs from which the Chilzina was hewn form the natural western bastion of the Old City of Kandahar, which was destroyed in 1738 by Nadir Shah Afshar of Persia.
+The Chilzina Complex and Old Kandahar are two other tourists attractions.
+The Chilzina Complex contains a rock-cut chamber above the plain at the end of the rugged chain of mountains forming the western defense of Old Kandahar, where Ashoka's Kandahar Bilingual Rock Inscription was found.
+A forty steps climb leads to the chamber, which is inscribed with an account of Babur's conquest.